 Oh dear.
-That’s a mistake that constitutes a data breach – something the Information Commissioner’s Office (ICO) takes a dim view of.
+That’s a mistake that screams 'data breach!' – something the Information Commissioner’s Office (ICO) takes a very dim view of.

 - With complaint volumes rising, it provided an experienced team to contact everyone on the list, to let them know about the data breach if they didn’t already, and to help smooth things over.
+Thankfully, no one decided to sue.
 Cost: £1,750.

-- It paid for a legal expert to inform the ICO of the data breach, liaise with their officials and provide all the details.
+- It paid for a legal expert to inform the ICO of the data breach (a legal obligation), liaise with their officials and provide all the details.
 It also paid for the costs of the regulatory investigation once the ICO decided to take things further, and it also covered the eventual fine.
 Cost: £8,500.

 - Reputations were taking a battering once the press got hold of the story – both the hotel chain’s and the marketing agency’s – but the PR expertise the insurance paid for helped to contain the crisis.
 Cost: £3,500 for one month.